rrgalvan/freefem-tests/README.md

 A PDF containing latest revised and accepted version can be downloaded from https://arxiv.org/abs/2003.08867

-The code is contained in the directory `/keller-segel/ks_acute_mesh`
+The FreeFem++ code for numerical resolution of this model is contained in the directory `/keller-segel/ks_acute_mesh`

+## Free software, GNU/GPL license